bookofproofs/bookofproofs.github.io/_sources/history/19th-century/klein.md

 **Felix Klein** was a German mathematician whose synthesis of geometry as the study of the properties of a space that are invariant under a given group of transformations, known as the _Erlanger Programm_, profoundly influenced mathematical development.

 ### Mathematical Profile (Excerpt):
-* Klein's father was secretary to the head of the government.
-* That son was Felix Klein.
 * The revolution against the Prussians, which resulted in such a dramatic birth for Felix Klein, was completely crushed by the summer of 1849.
 * Klein attended the Gymnasium in Düsseldorf.
 * Plücker held a chair of mathematics and experimental physics at Bonn but, by the time Klein became his assistant, Plücker's interests had become very firmly rooted in geometry.